iOmega8561/VirtualizationKit/README.md

 > [!TIP]
 > **Target Audience**
-> - **Developers new to Virtualization**: Offers a gentle learning curve for those unfamiliar with system-level APIs.
+> - **Developers new to Virtualization**: Gentle learning curve for those unfamiliar with system-level APIs.
-> - **Teams seeking quick setup**: Great for those contexts where spinning up VMs should be simple and repeatable.
+> - **Teams seeking quick setup**: For those contexts where spinning up VMs should be simple and repeatable.
-> - **Users wanting abstraction**: Whoever prefers working with a consistent API rather than multiple vendor-specific solutions.
+> - **Users wanting abstraction**: Consistent, streamlined API over multiple vendor-specific solutions.

 ---